wobww/spruce_test/README.md

 - Add some kind of input which allows me to change the board size
 - The board size should be a number between 3 and 15

+## Problem 3
+We want to store game results in a database.
+- create a simple backend server (using a simple generator provided by your IDE is fine)
+- use any SQL/noSQL database to store the results
+- return simple stats back to the front-end: number of win/losses for each player.

+Simplification for the task:
+- do not use database migration tools, just an SQL or other script to create tables is fine
+- add comments about what you have thinking about but didn’t implement because of restrictions
+- host the project on your local machine, optional hosting in a public place is fine
+- optionally create a Dockerfile to build both back-end and front-end.
+Do not create any deployment scripts, if it's not necessary.
+- optional tests are welcome

 ## Quickstart
 - Make sure you have **node** installed
 - `cd client`